nikzori/crawler/README.md

 ## Progress so far
 - Decent looking dungeons generated with cellular automata and some rooms thrown in at random positions.
-- Movement and proper dungeon render (line of sight is WIP)
+- Movement and proper dungeon render with super simple LOS
 - Lots of foundation bits for other UI, AI and items

 ## To-Do: